 “Well,” replied her grandmother, “most of the time she will visit you while you are asleep.
 But if you ever need her help, just think of her, and she will come to you, to remind you of how much I love you.”

 Rosalie reached over and touched the soft feathers on the bird’s breast.
-As she did, Angeline began to coo.
-She sounded almost like a kitten purring.
+As she did, Angeline began to coo, like a kitten purring.
 But then the girl turned back to her grandmother.

 “Angeline is a wonderful gift and a fine friend.
 But, Grandmother, I don’t want you to go!”
 She held the old woman tightly and began to cry again.

-After she was all cried out, her grandmother said softly, “I know you don’t want me to go, Rosa.
+After Rosalie was all cried out, her grandmother said softly, “I know you don’t want me to go, Rosa.
 But I must go.
 I love you so much.
 I love you more than you will ever know.
-But even my love for you cannot keep me in this life when it’s time for me to move on to the next one.
+But even my love for you cannot keep me in this life when it is time for me to move on to the next one.

 “You are so young.
-Right now it seems to you that this life is all there could possibly be.
-Many very old and wise people think that, too.
-But, Rosa, this life–where you are born, grow up, live and die–is just a small part of what life really is.
-It is a very important part, but a small one.
+Right now, it seems to you that this life is all there could be.
+Many very old and very wise people think that, too.
+But, Rosa, this life–where you are born, grow up, live, and die–is just a small part of what life really is.
+It is an important part, but a small one.
 There is so much more.
 And now, it’s time for me to go on to the next part.”